ShadowNetter-Official/CS50/README.md

 * Starting from Scratch

-    A simple game where you're a car and you have to dodge cones using the arrow keys.
+    A simple game where you're a car and you have to dodge cones using the arrow keys using Scratch.

 <h3>Week 1</h3>